bioinfo-core-BGU/neatseq-flow/docs/source/Add_new_modules.rst

 - You can add more than one command in the ``self.script`` variable if the two commands are typically executed together.
 See ``samtools`` module for an example.

-- The function should end with the following line (within the sample-loop, if one exists):
+- Creating the final executable script is done by adding the following line (within the sample-loop, if one exists):

   .. code-block:: python